Cause No. 19-2-02427-32

 This case involves a career City of Seattle police officer who alleges that the city failed to promote him due to his obligations with the United States Marine Corps Reserves.

 A copy of Mr. Espinoza’s complaint is available here.

 Civil Action No. 4:17-cv-03972

-This case involves a class action lawsuit against Southwest Airlines alleging that Southwest violated certain pension and employee benefit provisions of the Uniformed Services Employment and Re-employment Rights Act (USERRA).
-Specifically, the complaint alleges that Southwest did not count short term military leave for pension calculation purposes and that Southwest did not allow pilots on short term military leave to accrue sick leave whereas Southwest allowed pilots on comparable forms of non-military short term leave to accrue paid sick leave.
+This case involves a class action lawsuit against Southwest Airlines.
+The airline allegedly violated certain pension and employee benefit provisions of the Uniformed Services Employment and Re-employment Rights Act (USERRA).
+Specifically, the complaint accuses Southwest of not counting short term military leave for pension calculation purposes, and alleges that Southwest did not allow pilots on short term military leave to accrue sick leave whereas Southwest allowed pilots on comparable forms of non-military short term leave to receive paid sick leave.